1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/argocd.md

 ### Event Bus

 The Event Bus acts as the transport layer of Argo-Events by connecting the Event Sources and Sensors.

+### Sensor

+Sensor defines a set of event dependencies (inputs) and triggers (outputs).
+It listens to events on the event bus and acts as an event dependency manager to resolve and execute the triggers.